Our Vision and Mission

 The history of the Award

 An initial pilot project was rolled out to local education authorities, the Navy, Army and Royal Air Force, as well as a handful of independent schools and grammar schools across the UK.
 After the first year, 7,000 boys had started their Award and around 1,000 of them had achieved an Award.
-In fact, the pilot project proved so successful that projects were soon launched overseas, including for girls.
+In fact, the pilot project proved so successful that projects were soon launched overseas, also for girls.